Since DC's New 52 reboot, Batman has taken an even more prominent role in the DC Universe. He is currently starring in six titles:

 The next notable Batman incarnation was the weekly television series starring Adam West in the title role and Burt Ward as Robin.
-The series was intended to be a lampoon comedy show because of producer William Dozier's initial loathing for comic books; this gave Dozier, who also narrated the series, the idea to "overdo" the series.
+The series was intended to be a lampoon comedy show because of producer William Dozier's initial ignorance of comic books; this likewise gave Dozier, who also narrated the series, the idea to "overdo" the series.
 The stories followed a format that was villain-driven and action-comedy heavy and tended to need two parts to complete.
 The first part usually involved a villain committing a crime with Batman and Robin attempting to stop the criminal, only to be caught and put in a death trap.
 The series is notable for the high profile guest stars, most of whom portrayed Batman's villains.
 One of these, the Joker, as whom Cesar Romero guested on an almost semi-regular basis, was shown in color for the first time in this program, and Ben Nye Sr.'s make-up format was later adapted for Jack Nicholson's use in Burton's 1989 film.

 In 1977 running concurrently with Challenge Of The Super Friends was The New Adventures Of Batman, featuring Batman, Robin, Batgirl, and the creature called Bat-Mite, fighting the Gotham rogues, both classic and newly created villains.
 (This constituted the previously mentioned Batman segments of Tarzan And The Super 7.)
 Because of Adam West's and Burt Ward's involvements in the show, it could be considered a continuation of the 1960s Batman series.
 Due to copyright issues, however, Challenge Of The Super Friends had the use of the Riddler and the Scarecrow, making them off-limits to The New Adventures Of Batman, while this series had use of the Joker, preventing his use in Challenge as a Legion of Doom member.